tydickinson29/Fires/README.md

 In regards to river gages, 54 were selected on major rivers and creek throughout the CWA.

 # Fire Weather

+Report dataset was obtained from the Texas Forestry Service.

 Indicators: Combined fire service and civilian fatalities, combined fire service and civilian injuries, acres burned, damages (adjusted to 2010), number of fires, number of days with a fire.